Hernia Mesh Pain

 “The most common cause of mesh pain is the mesh itself.
 Polypropylene mesh has a tendency to erode into adjacent tissues.”

-Bendavid explained that hernia mesh pain years later is often because of properties of the mesh, and that mesh manufacturers have downplayed the risks.
-He points out that hernia mesh lawsuits in U.S. courts are further evidence of mesh-related health problems or injuries.
+Bendavid explained that the mesh’s properties often cause hernia mesh pain years after the surgery and that mesh manufacturers have downplayed the risks.
+He emphasized that hernia mesh lawsuits in U.S. courts are further evidence of mesh-related health problems or injuries.

 Reactions to Mesh